tjbenton/docs-parser/README.md

 # Todo
- - Fix issue with `this.comment.start`, `this.comment.end`, `this.code.start`, `this.code.end` where sometimes it doesn't update the line number.
  - Add the ability to add aliases
    - Take into account the ability to specify alias and file types.
 For example being able to extend something onto the `name` but use the `scss` specific filetype callback.
  - Filter out files that haven't changed, and only pass through the new files.